solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

 ### Advanced: handling errors and rolling back invocations
 To protect developers from unintended consequences, `invoke`, `invoke_signed`, `invoke_with_budget` and `invoke_signed_with_budget` will all fail unrecoverably if the invocation throws an error.

-However, users who would like to continue execution after recovering from an error can utilise the `invoke_with_rollback` method, which rolls back any account changes made by the invocation, but allows all account changes made prior to the invocation by the calling context  to persist.
+However, users who would like to continue execution after recovering from an error can utilise the `invoke_with_rollback` method, which rolls back any account changes made by the invocation, but allows all account changes made prior to the invocation to persist.

 ```rust, ignore
 let ret = invoke_with_rollback(